Forecasting with time series imaging: Experiments

-We now apply our method to the M4 data.
-To illustrate that the extracted image features work, we project the features of the time series with different periods into two-dimensional feature space using t-distributed stochastic neighbor embedding (t-SNE, \citet{van2014accelerating}).
+We now apply our imaging-based time series forecasting method to the M4 data.
+To illustrate that the extracted image features are diverse and can be used to characterize the original time series, we project the features of the time series with different periods into two-dimensional feature space using t-distributed stochastic neighbor embedding (t-SNE, \citet{van2014accelerating}).
 From Fig.~\ref{fig:vis-sep}, we notice that yearly, quarterly, monthly, daily and hourly data can be well distinguished in the feature spaces, although the features are automatically extracted from time series images.

-Following the framework in Fig~\ref{fig:framework}, we obtain the forecasts of M4 based on time series imaging.
-Our model averaging results are compared with the top ten methods from the M4 Competition.
-Tables~\ref{mase_MA}, \ref{sMAPE_MA} and \ref{owa_MA} show the MASE, sMAPE and OWA values for our model-averaging method with the top ten methods from the M4 Competition.
-Overall, our model averaging method with automated features can achieve comparable performances with the top methods from the M4 Competition.
-From Table~\ref{owa_MA}, our method ranks sixth overall.
+Following the framework in Fig.~\ref{fig:framework}, we obtain the forecasts of M4 based on time series imaging.
+Our model averaging results are compared with the results of the top ten ranked methods (Table \ref{tab:topten}) from the M4 competition, which are available in the concluding paper of M4 \citep{makridakis2019}.
+Detailed descriptions and the code for replicating the top ten methods are available in the M4 GitHub repository (\url{https://github.com/Mcompetitions/M4-methods}).
+Note that the replication results may slightly differ due to the updates of related \textbf{R} packages.
+However, since the concluding paper of M4 competition \citep{makridakis2019} is publicly available at the same time of this work, the possible code changes in the \textbf{R} packages used by the competitors are negligible.
+Tables~\ref{mase_MA}, \ref{sMAPE_MA} and \ref{owa_MA} depict the MASE, sMAPE, and OWA values for our time series imaging method with model-averaging, and the top ten methods from the M4 competition.
+The optimal parameters of XGBoost on the M4 competition dataset can be found in Table~\ref{parma_M4} of Appendix~\ref{appendix:xgboost}.